My best travel tips for an awesome trip

 This small carry on bag goes almost everywhere with me

-When I talk to first time travelers after their vacation, I ask them what their biggest mistake was.
+When I talk to first-time travelers after their vacation, I ask them about their biggest mistake.
 Almost all of them wish they had packed lighter.

-Those who travel a lot know that a smaller suitcase, less luggage, or lighter luggage is the way to go.
+Those who travel a lot know that a smaller suitcase, less or lighter luggage, is the way to go.

-You may not have any problems checking your luggage in for your flight, but once you pick it up from the baggage claim, things change.
-Using public transportation such as trains, subways, buses, or even taxis are made exponentially more difficult for every extra pound you carry in your suitcase or each extra piece of luggage you may have.
+You may be fine checking your luggage for your flight, but things change once you pick it up from baggage claim.
+Using public transportation such as trains, subways, buses, or even taxis is exponentially more difficult for every extra pound you carry in your suitcase or each piece of luggage you may have.

 Another reason to pack lightly is to avoid airline baggage fees that are becoming more and more common.